Goal difference

 Goal difference has often replaced the older goal average, or goal ratio.
 Goal average is the number of goals scored divided by the number of goals conceded, and is therefore a dimensionless quantity.
 It was replaced by goal difference, which was thought to encourage more attacking play, encouraging teams to score more goals (or points) as opposed to defending against conceding.
-However goal average is still used as a tiebreaker in Australia, where it is referred to as "percentage".
-This is calculated as points scored divided by points conceded, and then multiplied by 100.
+However a form of goal average is still used as a tiebreaker in Australian Rules football, where it is referred to as "percentage".
+This is calculated as points scored divided by points conceded, and the result then multiplied by 100.

 If two or more teams' total points scored and goal differences are both equal, then often goals scored is used as a further tiebreaker, with the team scoring the most goals winning.
 After this a variety of other tiebreakers may be used.

 Goal difference v. goal average

 Suppose three teams are in a league and have played against each other once each, with scores as follows: